 Google has been the go-to for all our search needs for as long as we can remember.
 But now, there’s a new contender in town that’s sparking quite a buzz—Search GPT.
 This advanced language model is making waves with its promise to change the way we search for information.
 But can it really give Google a run for its money?
-Let’s explore this exciting showdown and see what the future might hold.
+Let’s explore what is Search GPT and How It Compares to Google Search and see what the future might hold.

 What is Search GPT?